-With Open Access your care will remain the same.
-You will remain under the care of the hospital for at least five years after your treatment has stopped, and continue to have mammograms every year, for at least five years.
-The difference will be that you no longer have to come into hospital for your breast clinic appointments if you are well, your mammograms do not show any problems, and you are free of symptoms.
+With OAFU, your care will remain the same.
+You will remain under the care of the hospital for at least five years after your treatment has stopped.
+You will also continue to have mammograms every year, for at least five years.
+The difference will be, that you no longer have to come into hospital for your breast clinic appointments if:

+- you are well

+- your mammograms do not show any problems, and

+- you are free of symptoms.